opentracing/specification/rfc_process.md

 * Repository branch containing the new version.
 * Packages for installing the new version.
 * Tracers which bind to the new version.
-* Major instrmentation ported to the new version.
+* Major instrumentation ported to the new version.

 # Proposal Lifecycle